Monastery of St. Nicholas of Rošci: Location

-The monastery is located at the foot of Kablar, on the left bank of the West Morava, in the territory of the village of Rošci.
+The monastery is located at the foot of the Kablar, on the left bank of the West Morava, in the territory of the village of Rošci.

 History

 The monastery was founded toward the end of the 15th century; it is first mentioned in 1489, suggesting that it was built earlier and making it perhaps the oldest of the Ovčar-Kablar Gorge monasteries.
 It housed around 300 monks and served as a hiding place for Prince Miloš Obrenović during the Second Serbian Uprising against the Ottomans in 1815.
 In 1817, the prince had a konak built there.

 Architecture and frescoes

 Modest in size, the church is built on a Trefoil plan; it lacks dome.
 Its walls are made of crushed stone and the decoration of the facades is limited to reliefs on the window sills; the konak was restored again in 2006.